maarten-pennings/howto/c64development/readme.md

   We can install VICE in Windows and mount the `.d64` file generated in WSL.
   It is also possible to run the VICE _GUI_ in WSL (you need WSL2 and some extra installs are required).

 ## Install

-If, like me, Windows is your development system, you need WSL for the automation part.
+Since Windows is my main system, I did install VICE for Windows.
+For the automation part I use WSL (Windows Subsystem for Linux) and installed the VICE tools there.

 ### Windows